Improvement of the De Gors-Vurige Staart embankment

 Dike improvement

-Along the Oudelandsdijkje near the Gors neighborhood, we will largely install shoring on the dike side and apply clay to the inside of the dike.
-The dike slope will become slightly more gentle.
-The dike will not be widened and the dike ditch will not be moved.
+Along the Oudelandsdijkje near the De Gors neighborhood, we are installing revetment on most of the dike side and adding clay to the inside of the dike.
+The dike slope will be slightly less steep.
+The dike will not be widened here and the dike ditch will not be relocated.

-Near the Fiery Tail polder, we are moving the dike ditch.
-The current ditch will be filled.
-Clay will be applied to the embankment and lower verge.
+We are relocating the dike ditch at the Vurige Staart polder.
+The current ditch will be filled in.
+Clay will be applied to the embankment and the lower berm.

-The current bike path is located on the Oudelandsdijkje in the municipalities of Purmerend and Waterland.
-To make it user-friendly and safer, HHNK is tackling the bike path in cooperation with both municipalities and Transport Region Amsterdam.
+The current bike path is located on Oudelandsdijkje in the municipalities of Purmerend and Waterland.
+To make it more user-friendly and safer, HHNK is tackling the bike path in collaboration with both municipalities and the Amsterdam Transport Region.

-The present bike path will be widened to 4.2 m wide from Oudelandsdijkje 3 Purmerend to Molenpad 8 Ilpendam (end of bike path) and executed in black asphalt.
-This will bring the bike path and footpath up to current standards and safety requirements.
-Lines on the black asphalt will separate the two parts.
+The current bike path will be widened from Oudelandsdijkje 3 Purmerend to Molenpad 8 Ilpendam (end of bike path) to 4.2 m wide and paved with black asphalt.
+This will bring the bike and footpath up to current standards and safety requirements.
+Lines painted on the black asphalt will separate the two sections.

-Oudelandsdijkje from number 3 to Purmerweg will have a new asphalt layer and new lines.
+The Oudelandsdijkje will be resurfaced with asphalt and new road markings from number 3 to the Purmerweg.
 The bike path will not be widened on this section.

 Permits